 Thermostatic bin control sensors can face problems when you install your ice machine in an area that’s too cold.
 An environment under 50 degrees Fahrenheit can cause thermostatic bulbs to register a false reading that the bin is full.
 If this happens, the ice maker will stop producing ice, even when the bin is empty.

-Dirt, mold, or scale can reduce the effectiveness of any ice maker bin control.
+Dirt, mold, or scale in your ice machine can reduce the effectiveness of any ice maker bin control.
 Regardless whether you choose a mechanical or thermostatic bin control sensor, it’s imperative you have them routinely serviced and cleaned at least twice a year to continue working efficiently.

 An Easy Ice subscription includes scheduled biannual cleanings, preventive maintenance, plus all ice machine repairs and service.
 Routine service is the only way to keep ice machine components working, which prolongs the overall lifespan of your ice maker.